naoty/Timepiece/README.md

 ## Features
 * :bulb: **Intuitive**: Timepiece provides a set of helpers to make date handling easier.
 * :clock9: **Correct**: Using Foundation API correctly, Timepiece helps to calculate dates correctly without deep understanding.
-* :package: **Small**: Timepiece has only 4 file and < 400 sloc.
+* :package: **Small**: Timepiece has only 4 file.
 You can read the inside of this easily.

 ## Requirements